zharkovstas/ZeroUnit/README.md

 # ZeroUnit

-`ZeroUnit` is a Roslyn-powered build-time unit-testing library for .NET.
-Generates a `Program.cs` that runs your tests.
-No `Microsoft.NET.Test.Sdk` needed.
-No runtime-dependencies.
+`ZeroUnit` is a zero-dependency unit-testing library for .NET.
+It generates a `Program.cs` that runs your tests.
+No `Microsoft.NET.Test.Sdk` or runtime dependencies needed.

 ## Installing